jmdejong/Asciifarm/README.md

 ## TODO first

-- monster/object spawners
 - more efficient drawing/communication by only updating changed squares
+- better code documentation
+- growing plants
 - test server robustness
 - more efficient taget detection for monsters
-- better code documentation
-- growing plants
 - more content (rooms, objects etc)
 - loot
 - equipment
+- better reaction on player death
 - room unloading when there are no players
 - better interaction selection
 - write converter to convert tiled map files to readable files